kevickstrom/poker_ws/README.md

 The last window is a collection of the other necessary nodes to run / automate.

 Current progress:
-   Game is mostly complete via console UI manual control (cmd like inputs to override automation steps)
+   One hand is playable via console UI manual control (cmd like inputs to override automation steps)
    Working on configuring GoPro to recognize playing cards to update the visualizer with

 Next steps:
 * Finish Manual Control:
-   Mostly done, but small additions still needed.
+   Need to add win logic.
 * Camera:
    Filtering nodes to turn raw feed into several images, which can be used with edge detection etc to determine rank and suit
 * Arduino player action puck: